Elin-Modding-Resources/Elin.Docs/articles/15_Texture Mods/variation.md

 ## Chara Skinsets

-These are gender-dependent textures in pairs, selected randomly during creation.
+These are gender-dependent textures in pairs, selected randomly during character creation.

+### When Character Gender Is Random

+**Example 1: Single Skinset Pair**

-For example, to give `ninja` one sprite for male and a different sprite for non-male, put `0,1` into the `tiles` column, then provide `ninja_skin0.png` and `ninja_skin1.png` as variations.
+For example, to give `ninja` one sprite for male and a different sprite for non-male, put `0,1` into the `tiles` column in the Excel, then provide `ninja_skin0.png` and `ninja_skin1.png` as variations. (where "ninja" is the character ID)

+**Example 2: Multiple Skinset Pairs**

 You can add more pairs to support additional skinsets.

+For example, to give an NPC 6 sprites (3 images for male and 3 images for non-male):
++ provide sprites `_skin0` to `_skin5`.
++ Then, put `0,1,2,3,4,5` into the `tiles` column in the Excel.

-For example, for three pairs of gender-based sprites (2 images per pair, 6 in total), you need to put `0,1,2,3,4,5` into the `tiles` column.
-The pairs will be picked randomly.
-Even indices are male, and odd indices are non-male.
+One of the pairs will be picked randomly.
+Even indices are male, and odd indices are non-male (female and ???).

-If your character has a non-random gender but you still wish to provide random skinsets, you can use the same skin id in each pair.
-For example, for three sprites, you need to put `0,0,1,1,2,2` into the `tiles` column.

 There is no limit to how many variations you can define.

+### When Character Gender Is Fixed to One Type

+If your character has a non-random gender but you still wish to provide random skin variations, you can use the same skin index in each pair.

+For example, to use three sprites ( `_skin0`, `_skin1`, `_skin2`), you need to put `0,0,1,1,2,2` into the `tiles` column of the Excel.

+There is no limit to how many variations you can define.

+### Note

+Counting starts from 0.

 ## Directional Sprites